gabrielbrunop/haxball-extended-room/README.md

 `(original: string, name: string, ...params: string[]) => string`

-A function passed as a argument to the plugin's constructor.
+A function passed as a argument to the module's constructor.

-With this you can create multilingual plugins.
+With this you can create multilingual module.

 An example: